KeepArtEvil/ofBook/11_sound/chapter.md

       }
     }

-When producing or receiving audio, the format is floating point numbers between -1 and 1 (the reason for this is coming a little later in this chapter).
+When producing or receiving audio, the format is floating point numbers between -1 and 1 (the reason for this is explained later in this chapter).
 The sound will arrive in your app in the form of *buffers*.
 Buffers are just arrays, but the term "buffer" implies that each time you get a new one, it represents the chunk of time after the previous buffer.
 The reason openFrameworks asks you for buffers (instead of individual samples) is due to the overhead involved in shuttling data from your program to the audio hardware, and is a little outside the scope of this book.

 The buffer size is adjustable, but it's usually a good idea to leave it at the default.
 The default isn't any number in particular, but will usually be whatever the hardware on your computer prefers.
 In practice, this is probably about 512 samples per buffer (256 and 1024 are other common buffer sizes).